 - Increased confidence in the deliver of projects from a clearer understanding of the proper project management processes.
 The PMBoK is a good guide the the application of project management.
 With a bit of sensible application it can be applied to project large and small.

 - Increase salary, PMI research shows the PMP are on average paid 15% more than on PMP certified project managers.
 This is increasingly important in a more and more challenging business environment.

-- Increased recognition of your role as a professional project manager because you will hold a qualification which distinguishes you as a professional project manager.
+- Increased recognition of your role as a PM professional because you will have attended project management courses and gained a qualification which distinguishes you as a professional manager.

 Parallel project training offer both public project management PMP certification and in-house corporate courses.
 Please get in touch for details.